angular-schule/website-articles/blog/2018-06-5-useful-effects-without-actions/README.md

 This effect takes the stream of all our actions and filters it by specific actions of the type `LoadBooks`.
 For each `LoadBooks` action it then performs some awesome stuff, e.g. retrieving the book list from the server.
 Finally, it converts the book list into a new action `LoadBooksSuccess`.
 The `@Effect()` decorator makes sure that the new action is being dispatched automatically.

 While we usually take the actions stream as the source for our effects, it is not actually bound to this source.
 In fact you can take whatever Observable you want and take its values as your effect source.

-Let's go through some use cases where this comes in handy.

 ## The example data: Books